Generic selectors

 Jonathan: I mean, I try to write about what it feels like to be in the restaurant.
 I will write about the music that’s playing because I think that it’s part of the experience of the restaurant, but it’s also who the restaurateurs are trying to bring in.

-Student: A lot of times nowadays people write about things like sustainable food or problems in the food system in America and around the world, and I was curious if you’ve noticed that being more part of restaurants you go to, that affects the way of the reviews you’re writing and sort of where you see that headed in the future?
+Student: A lot of times nowadays people write about things like sustainable food or problems in the food system in America and around the world, and I was curious if you’ve noticed that being more part of restaurants you go to, affects the way of the reviews you’re writing and sort of where you see that headed in the future?

 Jonathan: Yeah, it’s a huge part of… Would you call it mainstream?
-But anyway, the important restaurants of town care a lot about that.
-And at certain point there are some vegetables like those fingerlings from Wieser Farms that are like celebrities.
+But anyway, the important restaurants in town care a lot about that.
+And at a certain point there are some vegetables like those fingerlings from Wieser Farms that are like celebrities.
 Everybody knows what they are.
-They’re on the plate and it’s just like, “Wow!
-I know where that turnip comes from!”
-Because if you shop at the farmer’s market the chefs are shopping at the same farmer’s market, so you see the same thing, you can actually make the same stuff at home that they can make in the expensive restaurant, which is something that’s really new.
-You couldn’t even… 10 or 15 years ago that wasn’t possible.
+They’re on the plate, and it’s just like,Wow!
+I know where that turnip comes from!Because if you shop at the farmer’s market, the chefs are shopping at the same farmer’s market, so you see the same thing, you can make the same stuff at home that they can make in the expensive restaurant, which is new.
+You couldn’t even… 10 or 15 years ago, that wasn’t possible.

-A lot of activists think that I should avoid the restaurants that serve it, and I think that in a way maybe I’m serving things better by not avoiding restaurants that serve them but like calling them out every time they do.
+A lot of activists think that I should avoid the restaurants that serve it, and I think that in a way, maybe I’m serving things better by not avoiding restaurants that serve them, but like calling them out every time they do.
 There’s some social responsibility.

 Student: I wanted to know your opinion on food trucks.
 As big as it is now, do you think it is going to die out?
 Do you think it will stay?